jundalisay/spblist/content/en/superphysics/western.md

 In contrast, Hegel and Kant merely ramble about things and do not produce anything memorable that would represent a solution to whatever they were rambling about.

-Marx and Mill are more useful, as they create real policies as solutions to the problems that they perceive.
+Marx and Mill are more useful, as they create real policies as their proposed solutions to the problems that they perceive.

 However, their difference from Eastern philosophy is that they are based on shallow observation and not the nature of things.

 This is why the Capitalism of Mill and the Communism of Marx both end up not solving the problems of poverty, inequality, recessions, inflation, debt, etc.

+This lack of detail in Asian philosophy is also its disadvantage.

+This allows anyone to make their own interpretations and shortcuts.

+It also gets weak-willed people lost since they are unable to jump from Step 1 to Step 50 by themselves.

+Instead, they need a teacher to painstakingly teach them Step 2, Step 3, Step 4 and so on, instead of them discovering those mini-steps themselves.